2015 Washington Redskins season: NFC Wild Card Playoffs: vs. (5) Green Bay Packers

 The Redskins, favored by 1, struggled in the second half, letting Green Bay end the game on a run of 17 unanswered points.
 The Redskins offense turned the ball over late and failed to convert a fourth down in their own territory with 5 minutes to play.
 Mason Crosby then kicked a field goal, putting the game out of reach.

-This was Washington's final playoff appearance as the Redskins; they would not appear in the postseason again until the 2020 season, the team's first without their controversial moniker.
+This was Washington's final playoff appearance as the Redskins, as the controversial moniker was retired five years later.
+They would not appear in the postseason again until 2020.